mbilalzafar/fair-classification/README.md

 #Learning Fair Classifiers

-This repository provides a logistic regression implementation in python for our fair classification mechanism introduced in (Zafar et al., 2016).
+This repository provides a logistic regression implementation in python for our fair classification mechanism introduced in [(Zafar et al., 2016)](http://arxiv.org/abs/1507.05259v3).
 Please cite the paper when using the code.

 **Dependencies:** numpy, matplotlib, scipy

 ##1.
 Fair classification demo

-Fair classification corresponds to a scenerio where we are learning classifiers from a dataset that is biased towards/against a specific demographic group, yet the classifier results are fair.
+Fair classification corresponds to a scenario where we are learning classifiers from a dataset that is biased towards/against a specific demographic group, yet the classifier predictions are fair and do not show the biases contained in the data.
 For more details, have a look at Section 2 of our [paper](http://arxiv.org/pdf/1507.05259v3.pdf).

 ###1.1.
 Generating a biased dataset
 Lets start off by generating a sample dataset where class labels are biased towards a certain group.